-Islamic East Jewelled Arts – the art, worked out by the peoples of the Middle East during the Middle Ages, based on the cultural traditions of the area and the principles of Islam.
-From the beginning, the art of Muslim countries showed originality, which was associated with the ethnic culture.
-However, Islamization, covering all the space to develop common principles, which became mandatory for all parts of the Muslim world.
+Worked out by the peoples of the Middle East during the Middle Ages, based on the cultural traditions of the area and the principles of Islam.
+From the beginning, the art of Muslim countries showed originality, associated with the ethnic culture.
+However, Islamization, covering all the space developed common principles, which became mandatory for all parts of the Muslim world.

-Islam forbids images of living beings, first of all, people.
-However, in Iran, where even before the arrival of Islam, there was a tradition of depicting scenes from the life of the rulers in miniature, wall painting, carpet weaving, the ban was never total.
+In fact, Islam forbids images of living beings, first of all, people.
+Meanwhile, in Iran, where even before the arrival of Islam was a tradition of depicting scenes from the life of the rulers in miniature, wall painting, and carpet weaving, the ban was never total.

 During the Mamluk era (1250-1390) glass objects were decorated in the style of Naskh inscriptions and floral ornaments.
 At the same time in Egypt and Syria appear vessels “flavors”.
 Narrow neck allows to produce liquid droplets and flavors not to spill the precious moisture in the fall.
 Especially interesting are the vessels of opaque glass with feathery pattern.